dlacombejr/auto-grading/README.md

 	- Folder where output files are saved

-## Instructions
+### Instructions

-1. Add the new grading columns on BB
+1. Add the new assignments to be graded by creating their respective columns on BB
 2. Download each file that needs to be graded from their respective websites, including an up-to-date spreadsheet from BlackBoard that will be modified and uploaded
 3. Copy and change extension of BB file to `.xlsx` using `Save As` (the original download will be the one modified and updated later; this copy is just to retrieve the master name list)
 4. Clean up each of the to-be-graded spreadsheets such that the first and second (or only first for CogLab) columns are the names and the third (second for CogLab) column contains the scores; there should be no headers; the spreadsheet from BB can remain unmodified